-- E-Verify will not be accessible for businesses to determine work eligibility of new employees; - FEMA will stop providing flood-risk data for local planners and insurance determinations; and - civil rights and civil liberties complaint lines and investigations will shut down.32
+- FEMA would stop providing flood-risk data for local planners and insurance determinations; and - civil rights and civil liberties complaint lines and investigations would shut down.36

 The plan also noted that Coast Guard would stop issuing licenses and seaman documentation, stop doing routine maintenance on aids to navigation, and curtail its fisheries enforcement patrols.
 Given the continuing appropriation provided by P.L.
-113-39, however, these Coast Guard-specific impacts may be somewhat mitigated.
+113-39, however, these Coast Guard-specific impacts may have been somewhat mitigated.

-Potential Legislative Vehicles to Mitigate Impacts of the Funding Gap
+Legislative Vehicles to Mitigate Impacts of the October 1, 2013, Funding Gap

-Several pieces of legislation have been introduced that would impact the funding status of the Department, allowing it to either pay employees or restore operations to varying degrees.
-This section of the report focuses on the status and general impact of seven such pieces of legislation on DHS and DHS components alone.
+Several pieces of legislation were introduced that would have impacted the funding status of the Department, allowing it to either pay employees or restore operations to varying degrees during the October 1, 2013, lapse in appropriations.
+This section of the report focuses on the status and general impact of eight such pieces of legislation on DHS and DHS components alone.